 Pointing out that this has been the third ceasefire violation by Pakistan during the last 24 hours, sources said that unprovoked firing by Rangers started in R S Pura and Tawi belt around 1.15 am.
 By 3.50 am, they started firing mortars on the Indian side.

-- Pakistan violates ceasefire in Kathua, Samba and Jammu
+- J&K: Pakistan violates ceasefire in Poonch, Indian Army 'retaliating effectively and strongly'

 Though the mortar shelling from across the border stopped around 5.30 am, small arms firing was continuing at intermittent intervals.
 The BSF retaliated, sources said, adding that there was no casualty or damage on the Indian side.